How to Drive a Moving Truck

 What to Be Aware of:

 Increased stopping distance – Moving trucks are heavy and require greater stopping distance, especially when they are packed with a home’s worth of belongings or when it’s icy.
-Don’t follow anybody too closely, and keep your moderate speed.
+Don’t follow anybody too closely, and keep your speed moderate.
 There’s no reason to be racing people to the next light in a moving truck.

-Weight distribution – The broad, tall trailer of moving trucks can take wind like a metal sail.
-To make sure your ride is a stable as possible, organize your possessions evenly in the trailer.
-Don’t over-stack one side because it can lead to swaying or tipping in extreme situations.
+Weight distribution – The broad, tall trailer of moving trucks takes wind like a metal sail.
+To make sure your ride is as stable as possible, organize your possessions evenly in the trailer.
+Don’t over-stack one side, because it can lead to swaying or tipping in extreme situations.

 Driving a moving truck isn’t impossible.
 Anyone can do it.
-However, you need to be on your toes, you need to need to understand that what you’re driving is not your everyday car.
+However, you need to need to understand that you’re not driving your everyday car.

 If you don’t feel comfortable driving a moving truck, or if you plan on moving across the country, it might be a better to consider a You-Pack service.